fabric/fabric/docs/usage/interactivity.rst

 mitigated by line-buffering one of the streams and not the other, it's still a serious issue.

-To solve this problem, Fabric uses a Paramiko setting that merges the two streams at a low level and causes output to appear more naturally.
+To solve this problem, Fabric uses a setting in our SSH layer which merges the two streams at a low level and causes output to appear more naturally.
 This setting is represented in Fabric as the :ref:`combine-stderr` env var and keyword argument, and is ``True`` by default.

 Due to this default setting, output will appear correctly, but at the cost of an empty ``.stderr`` attribute on the return values of